 In 28 days there was an 87% reduction in TTR levels, one patient had a decline of 96%.

 Adverse effects were mild, few, and brief.
-Only a single infusion is needed for the efficacy of the CRISPR Cas9 system.
+Only a single shot is required.

 It is imperative of course that more trials are done to confirm the safety and efficacy of this pilot study using the CRISPR-Cas 9 system, which was discovered in a bacterial immune system.